MCSquaredTech/week07/README.md

 > Broth.html - is the ingredients for Chicken Broth
 > Contact.html - is the my contact page.

-> Every page has an image and at least two (2) differnet header "h1" and "h2"
+> Every page has an image and at least two (2) differnet header h1 and h2.
+The broth page uses a table to display the ingredient list.
+And last but not lease the contact page utilizes the Form to input data into the system.
+Please note the links on the Blogspot page for Ingredients and the link in the last paragraph to TasteofHome.com.